Important Safety Information

 - Worsening of hepatitis B (HBV) infection.
-DESCOVY is not approved to treat HBV.
+Your healthcare provider will test you for HBV.
 If you have both HIV-1 and HBV and stop taking DESCOVY, your HBV may suddenly get worse.
 Do not stop taking DESCOVY without first talking to your healthcare provider, as they will need to monitor your health or give you HBV medicine.

 What are the other possible side effects of DESCOVY?

 Serious side effects of DESCOVY may also include:

 - Changes in your immune system.
 Your immune system may get stronger and begin to fight infections.
 Tell your healthcare provider if you have any new symptoms after you start taking DESCOVY.

 - Kidney problems, including kidney failure.
 Your healthcare provider should do blood and urine tests to check your kidneys.
 Your healthcare provider may tell you to stop taking DESCOVY if you develop new or worse kidney problems.